-Going on to its 14th year, HSHPS has trained over 300 fellows.
-Most work with Hispanic and other minority groups in government or academia, pursued higher degrees, published research, received NIH grants, and stay connected with HSHPS!
+Going on to its 20th year, HSHPS has trained over 400 fellows.
+Most work with Hispanic and other minority groups in government or academia, pursued higher degrees, published research, and/or received NIH grants.

-Please note that although we do not target the GFTP to undergraduate students, we highly encourage fourth year undergraduates to apply.
+Please note that although we do not target the GFTP to undergraduate students, we highly encourage third and fourth year undergraduates to apply.